The trade engine aggressiveness determines the order sizes.

 Aggressiveness at 20%:

-These are all buy orders set out by the bot at 20% aggro level, if you look at the amount of BTC left it says 0.051 .
+These are all buy orders set out by the bot at 20% aggro level.

-These are highest priced buy orders, please check the prices and look at the order sizes.
+These are the highest priced buy orders, please check the prices and look at the order sizes.

 Aggressiveness at 180%: